How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Singular perturbation theory for the microscopic quantities

-where $r_f,\dot{r}_f,S$ are totally determined by the ``outer'' analysis in Sec.~\ref{sec:axisymm-front-prop} (and $q$ is set by Eq.~\eqref{eq:q-t-def}).
-Thus, for a given set of outer parameters, $r_f,\dot{r}_f,S,q$, a solution of ODEs~\eqref{app:front-eqs}, which one may obtain numerically, fully determines the inner functions, $\Phi_{\BL}$ and $g_{\BL}$.
+where $r_f,\dot{r}_f,\tilde{\Sg}$ are totally determined by the ``outer'' analysis that was described in the previous section of the SI.
+Thus, for a given set of outer parameters, $r_f,\dot{r}_f,S,q$, a solution of ODEs~\eqref{app:front-eqs}, which one may obtain numerically, fully determines the inner functions, $\Phi_{\BL}$ and $z_{\BL}$.
 For the sake of brevity, and since the exact solution of these equations is of marginal importance for the purpose of this manuscript, we will not describe it here.